torproject/tor/doc/HACKING/ReleasingTor.md

       If possible, mention in which Tor Browser version (with dates) the release will be in.
 This usually only applies to the latest stable.

+   4. Inform `tor-talk@lists.torproject.org` with the releasing pointing to the Forum.
+Append the ChangeLog there.
+We do this until we can automate such post from the forum directly.

 ### New Stable

    1. Create the `maint-x.y.z` and `release-x.y.z` branches and update the